microsoft/bedrock/cluster/environments/azure-multiple-clusters/README.md

 ### Public IP Address

 In order to route traffic through Traffic Manager to each AKS cluster, this template creates a Public IP Address resource for each cluster.
-The Public IP Address will be provisioned within the Resource Group created by the Azure AKS Provider.
+The Public IP for each AKS cluster will be provisioned in the Resource Group for each region.

 In addition to creating the Public IP Address for each cluster, a Traffic Manager Rule will be created for each Public IP Address so that the Traffic Manager knows about and can route traffic accordingly.